Introduction

 Multi-Cloud and Hybrid Cloud Networking (MCN): Flexibility at the Cost of Stability

 MCN enables organizations to connect and manage multiple public and private clouds, as well as edge environments by creating a virtual network fabric across them.
-A cloud-hosted management control plane is provided on top of the MCN virtual network fabric for centralized administration.
+A cloud-hosted management control plane is provided on top of the MCN virtual network fabric for centralized administration using a single pane of glass console.
 In addition, MCN delivers flexibility and scalability by implementing network functions like routers, switches, firewalls, and load balancers as cloud-hosted virtual appliances, reducing the need for specialized hardware.

 However, MCN’s reliance on the cloud also makes it subject to virtualization jitter.
-In busy cloud environments, applications compete for CPU, memory, storage, and network resources, creating random delays in packet transmission.
-The variability between cloud environments—with different latencies, routing paths, and congestion levels amplifies these random delays.
+Variability between cloud environments with different latencies, routing paths, and congestion levels magnifies it.

 5G-Advanced: New Benefits, Same Old Problems?